Moto X Style: Software

 In December 2015, Motorola launched a soak test of the Android 6.0 update for the Moto X Pure Edition to a limited number users in the US.
 The update was released a week later for the users of Verizon, Sprint and US Cellular.

 In September 2017, Motorola sent out an Android 7.0 update to all US users.

 Variants

-The Moto X Style has multiple variants to support the 3G and 4G networks of different carriers in different countries:
+The Moto X Style has multiple variants to support 3G and 4G networks of different carriers in different countries:

 All variants support the four 2G GSM bands 850/900/1800/1900.